China urges banks to keep funding local govt projects amid shadow banking crackdown

 Last year, Beijing began a crackdown on rapidly rising off-balance sheet fund-raising by local governments through so-called local government financing vehicles.

-Instead, it has moved to expand the nation's nascent official municipal bond market as a way to impose market discipline and control spending.
+Instead, it has moved to expand the nation's nascent official muncipal bond market as a way to impose market discipline and control spending.

 But the move appears to be creating problems in a slowing economy, as it raises the risk that some LGFV projects could be abandoned.